AutoxingTech/axbot_restbook/docs/reference/device.md

 curl http://192.168.25.25:8090/device/usb_devices
 ```

-This request list all usb devices on a robot:
+This request lists all USB devices connected to the robot:

 ```
 [